 Boss Level proves to be another Timeloop Film.
 This was a theme popularised by Groundhog Day (1993), a comedy in which Bill Murray is forced to live the same day over and over.
 The premise has proven a surprisingly fertile one since with variations appearing in films like Retroactive (1997), Run Lola Run (1998), Naken (2000), Repeaters (2010), Source Code (2011), Edge of Tomorrow (2014), ARQ (2016), Before I Fall (2017), Happy Death Day (2017) and Naked (2017), plus an entire tv series with Day Break (2006-7).

 Indeed, Boss Level comes out surrounded by a plethora of treatments of the idea.
-Earlier in the year, there was the hilarious Palm Springs (2020) and at about the same time that Boss Level was released to streaming platforms there was also a children’s movie version with The Map of Tiny Perfect Things (2021).
+Earlier in the year, there was the hilarious Palm Springs (2020) and at about the same time that Boss Level was released to streaming platforms there was also a teen film version with The Map of Tiny Perfect Things (2021).
 And just before all of these, there had been the Natasha Lyonne-starring tv series Russian Doll (2019- ), which has just started shooting a second season as I write this.

 The film opens on a standard list of production company credits but these are made to resemble the low-res graphics of an 80s arcade game – just like the game of Street Fighter we see Frank Grillo and (his real-life) son Rio playing in the middle of the film.
 The credits even end with a graphic just like the old school games that allowed you to match your player character and opponent, before we segue into the live-action scenes.
 This is followed by a barrage of cartoonishly over-the-top action scenes with Frank Grillo evading assassins, helicopters outside his window shredding his apartment with heavy gunfire, he diving out the window and breaking his fall on a passing truck of sand, snatching a sports car in the street and engaging in a high-speed chase as other assassins pursue shooting.